 As I have stated elsewhere, I think most teens who receive FBT will never need individual therapy for an eating disorder.
 I actively discourage the addition of an individual therapist in Phase 1 (nutritional rehabilitation).
 When we arrive at Phase 2 (handing back of control to the teen), we can better assess which issues remain unresolved with weight restoration.
 This is the point at which the teen is likely to be more receptive and able to benefit from individual therapy.
-Even here, I think additional therapy is only needed when there is a specific additional diagnosis or specific problem.
-Adding an individual therapist when one is not needed adds risk and can even undermine the FBT.
+Even here, I think teens only need additional therapy when they have a specific additional diagnosis or problem needing attention.
+When we add an individual therapist unncessarily we risk potential harm and perhaps even undermining the FBT.

 Among the reasons I discourage adding an individual therapist in Phase 1 is that the work of the parents can be undermined by an individual therapist who either does not believe in or support FBT.
 Additionally, in one case series of families with “failed FBT”, does not believe in or support FBT.
 Additionally, in one case series of families with “failed FBT” teens later admitted asking for individual therapy as a deliberate strategy to exclude their parents and reduce the pressure for weight gain.
 I have observed teens who ask for individual therapists in Phase 1 and by Phase 2 no longer make such a request.